johnpaulbalagolan/lr-wiki/Windows-Installation-Guide.md

 _NOTE: Some code changes had to be made for Windows' machines.
 Once these have been fully tested and published the doc will be updated to grab the changes to ensure a successful installation._

-# Prerequisites

-_**A pre-existing C/C++ compiler must exist on your machine.
-We recommend Visual C++ 2008 Express since it is available for everyone: If you already have full versions of either Visual Studio 2008 or Visual Studio 2010 you can skip the installation step of Visual C++ 2008 Express.**_

 #### 1. Install Git
 * Install **Git** [here](http://code.google.com/p/msysgit/downloads/detail?name=Git-1.7.7.1-preview20111027.exe&amp;can=2&amp;q=)
 * Click **Run** and follow setup instructions